uit-no/hpc.uit.no/content/_index.md

 {{ div(attributes='class="uk-card uk-card-secondary uk-card-body uk-margin-large-top"') }}
 ## Office hours

-Next office hours in 2025: Jun 18, Jun 25, and more after summer.
+Next office hours in 2025: Sep 24, Oct 1, Oct 8 and more later.

 Need help with anything high-performance computing or NRIS related?
 Or do need more computing power than your laptop can provide?
 Then visit us during our office hours.
 Every Wednesday 14:00-16:00 in [room 244 at Universitetsbiblioteket](https://link.mazemap.com/uUsb9EWs).